henningjp/TestRepo/README.rst

 **Part 1:**

-1. Copy the files CoolProp.dll and CoolProp_x64.dll to c:\CoolProp folder.
-Technically you only need the DLL that matches your system architecture (CoolProp.dll = 32-bit, CoolProp_x64.dll = 64-bit), but it can’t hurt to copy both if you don’t know which system architecture version you have.
+1. Copy the files `CoolProp.dll` and `CoolProp_x64.dll` to c:\\CoolProp folder.
+Technically you only need the DLL that matches your system architecture (`CoolProp.dll` = 32-bit, `CoolProp_x64.dll` = 64-bit), but it can’t hurt to copy both if you don’t know which system architecture version you have.

 **Part 2:**

 1. Open Excel
-2. Go to the menu File–>Options–>Add-Ins
+2. Go to the menu `File–>Options–>Add-Ins`
-3. At the bottom, select Manage: Excel Add-ins, then click the Go.. button
+3. At the bottom, select `Manage: Excel Add-ins`, then click the Go.. button
 4. Click the browse button
-5. Browse to the file CoolProp.xlam you downloaded, select it
+5. Browse to the file `CoolProp.xlam` you downloaded, select it
-6. Make sure the CoolProp Add-in is selected.
+6. Make sure the CoolProp Add-in is selected (box checked).
-7. Open the file TestExcel.xlsx and try to re-evaluate one of the cells - they should work now
+7. Open the file `TestExcel.xlsx` and try to re-evaluate one of the cells - they should work now

 ::
   Note